-The programme is designed to build on existing academic and intellectual attainment and to develop new higher level knowledge and understanding of equine management.
-In order to support academic progression for learners from a wide range of social and educational backgrounds the programme of study is constructed to help meet the needs of the individual student.
-The aim of the programme is to build upon prior learning expected to be to National Qualification Framework level 5 in equine related study which may include, but is not limited to:
+The programme is designed to build on existing academic and intellectual attainment and to develop new higher level knowledge and understanding of agriculture, conservation and sustainable management to enable effective land management now and in the future.
+The programme will support the learner from a wide range of social and educational backgrounds, through the provision of a programme of study which meets the needs of the individual, supporting academic progression.